Riib11/SocialNetworks/done.md

 ## February 15-21

-- "one-sentence" explanations of centrality measurements:
+- "one-sentence" explanations of centrality measurements: `notes/Centralities.md`
-  - authors network (collaboration)
-    - degree: number of co-authors
-    - eigenvector:
-    - closeness:
-    - betweenness:
-  - papers network (collaboration)
-    - degree: sum of out-co-authors of authors

 - for AuthorsNetwork and PapersNetwork: made 4 colorings of networks by centrality measurements